MLIS candidate seeks to build community of archivists and volunteers, preserve Chinese and Chinese American history in Southern California.

 “That’s why the work of archivists and archives are so important,” Chen says.
 “Everything is developing and changing so fast that people think, ‘At least we can preserve a part of it.
 We can still preserve the stories.’”

 What started out as a class project led Chen on a journey to help preserve the history of Chinese American in Los Angeles and beyond, as a volunteer and aspiring archivist.
-Now in her third quarter as an MLIS candidate in the UCLA Department of Information Studies, she encourages her fellow Bruins – both from IS and from disciplines across campus – to assist the CHSSC in its preservation efforts.
+Now in her third quarter in the UCLA Department of Information Studies, she encourages her fellow Bruins – both from IS and from disciplines across campus – to assist the CHSSC in its preservation efforts.

 “When we think about archives, we don’t just think about the manuscripts or artifacts, but also the whole architecture [of archives themselves],” says Chen.
 “For example, the Getty Center, Huntington Library, and UCLA Special Collections all have climate controls and various other factors relevant to the actual construction of the buildings that are used to house these items.
 So, ultimately [archives are] an interdisciplinary effort – you also need people with other kinds of expertise in order to make it work.”